We traveled to Norway with one purpose in mind, and that was to see the Northern Lights.

 Hurtigruten Review: Northern Lights

-In the end, we didn’t actually experience the Northern Lights on the cruise itself.
+We didn’t actually experience the Northern Lights on the cruise itself.
 At least, we weren’t sure if we did or we didn’t which doesn’t exactly make for a very good memory or story.

 In actuality we did see them, but we didn’t realize it.